How Are Georgia’s Auto Lease Laws Changing?

 What does HB 340 Mean for You?

-Currently if you buy or lease a $20,000 car, you will be assessed $1,400 in TAVT.
+Previously if you bought or leased a $20,000 car, you would be assessed $1,400 in TAVT.
 The TAVT is calculated based on the price of the vehicle, due at signing.
-The new rules would mean that on a $299/month base lease payment, you would be assessed based on the sum of the lease payments, or $10,764.
-You have the option to pay this amount, which is $753.48 (instead of $1,400) at signing OR throughout these term of the lease.
+The new rules would mean that on a $299/month base lease payment, you would be assessed based on the sum of the lease payments, or 10,764.
+You have the option to pay this amount, which is 753.48 (instead of $1,400) at signing OR throughout these term of the lease.
 This means that your amount due at signing could be thousands of dollars less than before the law.
-Also, on a $20,000 vehicle, the new law means $746.52 in savings.
-The law became effective on January 1, 2018.
+Also, on a $20,000 vehicle, the new law means 746.52 in savings.

 What is TAVT?